WordPress vs Google Sites: Which is Better for You?

 ii) Google Sites

-When you integrate these cloud applications, they act as widgets, enabling the addition of various elements like diagrams, charts, tables, sheets, images, web pages, slideshows, presentations, YouTube videos, Hangouts, and more.
+When you integrate these cloud applications, they function as widgets, allowing you to add various elements, such as diagrams, charts, tables, sheets, images, web pages, slideshows, presentations, YouTube videos, Hangouts, and more.

 Once you’ve added a selected element or block to the webpage, you can customize its parameters and further format the content.
 This allows you to adjust color schemes, fonts, links, alignment, and other settings as needed.

-Below is a widget builder to embed Instagram feed.
-Select a template, click on the “Continue with this template” button, add the source (via username or hashtag), customize it, and get the embed code.
+Below is a widget builder to embed your Instagram feed.
+Select a template, click the “Continue with this template” button, add the source (via username or hashtag), customize it as needed, and obtain the embed code.

-Once the code is added to Google Sites, you can use the dots to reshape the widget’s size.
+Once the code is added to Google Sites, you can use the dots to resize the widget.

-You can add essential widgets to Google Sites, such as cookie content banners, email capture forms, social media widgets (like follow icons and share buttons), and embed social feeds such as Facebook, LinkedIn company page, and TikTok posts.
+You can add essential widgets to Google Sites, such as cookie content banners, email capture forms, social media widgets (like follow icons and share buttons), and embed social feeds from platforms like Facebook, LinkedIn company pages, and TikTok posts.

-Since Google Sites does not have caching plugins, you have to be careful when using an excessive amount of third-party tools.
+Since Google Sites does not have caching plugins, you should exercise caution when using an excessive number of third-party tools.

 Verdict

-When it comes to integration choices, WordPress is the top.
-While Google Sites provides a limited selection of Google apps, WordPress offers an extensive range of plugins and third-party extensions.
-Furthermore, many services offer data transformation between WordPress natively or via automation tools such as Zapier.
-This significantly enhances the design and performance of your website.
+When it comes to integration options, WordPress is the clear leader.
+While Google Sites offers a limited selection of Google apps, WordPress provides a wide variety of plugins and third-party extensions.
+Additionally, many services facilitate data integration with WordPress either natively or through automation tools like Zapier.
+This dramatically improves the design and performance of your website.

 3. SEO